eProsima/FastDDS-SH/doc/tutorial.md

 ```

 #### Terminal 3
-Placed into the build folder where you have generated the HelloWorld publisher and subscriber, run the dds world publisher
+Placed into the build folder where you have generated the HelloWorld publisher and subscriber, run the dds publisher
 ```
 ./HelloWorld publisher
 ```